NexPlayer/Android-SDK/advanced.md

 For media with multiple streams, this method selects the streams that will be presented to the user.

-This method should be called to set a specific media stream (video, audio, or text) while NexPlayer™ is playing content with multiple streams.
-To have NexPlayer™ prefer text streams in a particular language beforeplaying content, the property `PREFER_LANGUAGE` should be set instead.
+This method should be called to set a specific media stream (video, audio, or text) while NexPlayer is playing content with multiple streams.
+To have NexPlayer prefer text streams in a particular language beforeplaying content, the property `PREFER_LANGUAGE` should be set instead.

 The full list of available streams (if any) can be found in the mArrStreamInformation array in NexContentInformation.
 Each stream is either an audio stream or a video stream, and one of each may be selected for presentation to the user.
 Please see Multi-Audio and Multi-Video Stream Playback for more explanation.